 On January 5, 2019, LAPC received approval from the Department of Education to participate in United States Federal Financial Aid program for qualified students.
-Title IV funding covers the Associate of Occupational Studies in Accounting (AOS) and the Certificate of Computerized
+Title IV funding covers the two-year degree programs in Accounting, Computer Graphic Design and Web Software Technology, and the certificate programs in Computerized Accounting,

-Accounting (CAC).
+Professional Computer Graphic Design, and Web Software Technology.
 For more information, please go to www.fafsa.gov.